 Prominent Egyptologist Mark Lehner suggests the wall may have separated the sacred portion of Giza, designated for royals and nobles, from the precinct for commoners.

 He’s currently in the middle of extensive renovations on the other side, where an entire lost city – once inhabited by ordinary laborers – was discovered.
 Notably, he also believes the wall to have been left unfinished.

 It’s also possible that the wall was mainly built for functional purposes like flood control.
 Yet that doesn’t explain why so many burials – from the Old Kingdom up until the Late Period – are concentrated right alongside it.
-But as is often the case in Egypt, it’s also possible that this wall had both a sacred and a functional purpose.
+As is often the case in Egypt, it’s possible that this wall had both a sacred and a functional purpose.

 Unsurprisingly, there are plenty of other interesting theories about the Wall of Crows.
 Some suggest that it’s not a wall, but some kind of causeway.
 But leading where?